5 Tips for More Net Income in Germany

 - Location: Many expats living in Germany are staying here for just a couple of years.
 They are young, have a high gross salary, and plan to leave Germany within the next couple of years again.
 In this case, switching to private health insurance will save you an enormous amount of money every month.

-For anyone that is free to choose, the decision if public health insurance or private health insurance is right for themselves is not an easy one.
-Let us find out together if public or private health insurance is right for you by setting up a Free Meeting With Us by clicking the button below.
+For anyone that is free to choose, the decision between public health insurance or private health insurance is right for themselves is not an easy one.
+Let us find out together if public or private health insurance is right for you by setting up a free meeting with us by clicking the button below.

 Tip #4 for More Net Income in Germany: Leave the Church

-The fourth tip for more net income in Germany without changing Your Gross Salary is to leave the church.
+The fourth tip for more net income in Germany without changing your gross salary is to leave the church.
 This tip might cost a little money upfront for filling out the paperwork.
-Nevertheless, it will save you a lot more money going forward as you do not have to pay Church Tax anymore.
+Nevertheless, it will save you a lot more money going forward as you do not have to pay church taxes anymore.

 As Germany is pretty efficient in the way they deduct taxes, church tax is deducted straight from your payslip.
 Employees in Bavaria & Baden-Württemberg pay 8% church tax, all other German states charge 9% church tax.
 So for every 100€, you pay in income tax another 8€ or 9€ are deducted in church tax on top of income tax.